sum1won/summod/README.md

 Airya archers and infantry are +1 goldcost

 ###### Xibalba, Return of the Zotz
-Beastbats 1.44 siege defense from 2.44.
+Beastbats 1.44 siege defense from 2.44, undisciplined, lower MR.

 Chilans Recruited in Caves are STR

-Zotz lances are stone, and cost +1 resources
+Zotz lances are stone, and cost +2 resources

 Zotz cost a minimum of 8 gold.